voxpupuli/puppet-fail2ban/README.md

 Determines the source of a configuration directory.
 Defaults to 'undef'.

-#### `config_file_ensure`

-Determines if the configuration file should be present.
-Valid values are 'absent' and 'present'.
-Defaults to 'present'.

 #### `config_file_path`

 Determines if the configuration file should be managed.
 Defaults to '/etc/fail2ban/jail.conf'